DylanParenzee/learn_journ/README.md

 Today has been about revision revision revision, going to try and encorporate atleast 1 hour revision of various subjects previously learnt, finding things are much much easier to remember and retain after doing them for a second (sometimes third) time.
 Ive been happy with this approach today.
 Practiced command line basics (to utilze node.js and react) terminal always looks daunting til you have a go and start practicing, had fun today.

+<b>Friday 14.01.22</b>

+Started a NEW react course today, was finding it the previous course not very well suited to my learning style, so using it as a good opportunity to go through the basic fundumentals I covered in the previous course.